maboehm/hyperledger_shipment-container_app/README.md

 5. Loading the data into the dashboard UI elements
 6. Logic of the UI elements

-All the data gets stored to the [flow-context](https://nodered.org/docs/writing-functions#flow-context) in the third stage.
+All the data gets stored in the [flow-context](https://nodered.org/docs/writing-functions#flow-context) in the third stage.

-The third and fourth stage are not directly linked to each other.
+The third and fourth stage is not directly linked to each other.
 Instead, the "Reload UI" node calls all the functions responsible for loading the data from the [flow-context](https://nodered.org/docs/writing-functions#flow-context) and updating the UI elements twice a second.

 Since the dashboard contains buttons and a selector the sixth stage is responsible for handling the user interactions. (e.g. sending a command to an IoT device or removing data)